“I am the true vine…. Remain in me as I remain in you. Whoever remains in me will bear much fruit. (John 15: 4a, 5b)

 When I was a young boy, I recall my grandfathers on both sides of my family invited neighbors from their Italian club to join them for their yearly ritual of winemaking.

 Crates of California’s lush grapes arrived at my grandfather’s home in Newark, New Jersey.
 In the back of their apartment house, they undertook the various jobs of preparation of the grapes, removing the stems, and crushing the grapes into a mixture that would be poured into huge vats, located in the colder recesses of the cellar.

 Well, this description sounds a bit — too content.
 Because, from what I can recall most from this winemaking exercise was that there were daylong debates, in various Italian dialects, on how to precisely make wine.
 It seems that each of these men held secret formulas passed on from their hometown.
 No one appeared to agree on anything.
 Okay, there was humor and plenty of food for the occasion.

-Soon even their winemaking would be replaced with the coming of commercial wines like Gallo – cheaper, safer, and more satisfying.
-But, what was lost, and despite their disagreements and the occasional humor – was the genuine bonding among these old men.
+Soon their winemaking would be replaced with commercial wines like Gallo.
+These vintages were cheaper in price, safer, and more satisfying.
+What was lost, despite their disagreements and the humor – was the genuine bonding among these old men.

-Here’s my point: it’s not about plants or vines, rather people and eternal life.
-As the “true vine,” we are rooted in Jesus and one another – in a family, history, and memory — in our conflicts and in the everyday regions of our lives.
+Here’s my point: it’s not about plants or vines.
+Instead, it’s people and eternal life.
+As the “true vine,” we are rooted in Jesus and one another.
+In family, history, and memory, these elements contain even our conflicts and define our lives.
 Recall that in our very first reading from the Acts of the Apostles, we read: “The Church throughout all Judea, Galilee, and Samaria was at peace.”
 (Acts:26-31) is considered among the very first expressions of church as a whole communion beyond that of the local community.